GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/README.md

 When deploying/expanding upon each project, you will find your Cloud Build pipelines being executed in `prj-c-bu3infra-pipeline`.

+It is recommended that you _first deploy_ the `common` projects (`artifact-publish` and `service-catalog` before deploying `machine-learning`.
+The order of deploying the `common` projects does not matter, however `machine-learning` should be the last project to be inflated.

 ## VPC-SC

 Before deploying your projects, be aware that for the purposes of this machine learning project, there are several projects in each respective environment that have been placed within a `service perimeter`.